qtproject/pyside-pyside-setup/sources/shiboken6/doc/typesystem_specifying_types.rst

 container-type
 ^^^^^^^^^^^^^^

-    The container-type node indicates that the given class is a container and must be handled using one of the conversion helpers provided by attribute **type**.
+    The ``container-type`` node indicates that the given class is a container and must be handled using one of the conversion helpers provided by attribute **type**.
+    It is a child of the :ref:`typesystem` node and may contain :ref:`conversion-rule` child nodes.

     .. code-block:: xml